xiix0/scam/README.md

-This will be a memorable month -- no matter how hard you try to forget it.
+Good news.
+Ten weeks from Friday will be a pretty good day.